kapitanov/code-quality-research/README.md

 It's worth mentioning that [Golang sources](https://github.com/golang/go) are very close to that value (13.66%).
 However, it's a very specific project - it's more of a platform than a single application.
-This is why I think it's wise to exlude it from the top.
+This is why I think it's wise to exclude it from the top.
 However I don't feel I should exclude it from the overall research since Golang sources are an obviously good reference point if you are looking for an example of idiomatic Go code.